 In order for students to test out of a high school class, they must adhere to the following; have a meeting with their parent/guardian, teacher, and school counselor during the academic school year.
 Students must earn a grade of 65 or higher on the assessment in order to gain their credit.
 Grades will show up on academic transcripts as P (pass) with no numerical grade counting for or against a student's GPA.
 A student will not be able to receive Honors credit for the course.
 Subject matter and competency requirements for the test will depend on specific curriculum and standards set forth by the teacher.

-ACADEMIC EXTENSION
+ACADEMIC EXTENSION AND STUDY HALLS

-Academic Extensions are offered at WLC for students who need extra study time, this class carries no credit or GPA and will not be listed on Transcript.
+Academic Extensions and Study Halls are offered at WLC for students who need extra study time, these classes do not carry credit or GPA and will not be listed on the Transcript.